tjb1092/IS_HW2/README.md

 5.)
 Perceptron

-5.1) Initialize weight matrix (two values for 2D space) so line is intersecting the data cloud somewhere (take two points from each class and use point slope) 5.2) for each epoch, loop through each training point and calculate yhat 5.2.5) adjust weights via formulas
+5.1) Initialize weight matrix (two values for 2D space) so line is intersecting the data cloud somewhere (take two points from each class and use point slope) (done) 5.2) for each epoch, loop through each training point and calculate that (done) 5.2.5) adjust weights via formulas (done.
+Check that dot product is working right)

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%55555
+10/18

+Todo:
+- Validate perceptron operation.
+- Add Error Rate graph (once per 50 epochs) over training and testing data.
+This should be able to be done in a single line as an array operator.s
+- Plot H-W plane for perceptron
+- Add legend to the KNN HW plane
+- radius -NN algo
+- Augment the KNN for relative distance weighting